|

 different beliefs.
 The discussion on this page is only about the beliefs of the

-to be Nusayria.
+that is why their sect is referred to as Nusairia.
 Many of their beliefs are very blasphemous from Islamic

 compared to other Shia groups.